 Although it is possible to purchase an Aquaponics system kit, you may have most of the components required lying around at home, after all if you want to save money by growing your own fruits and vegetables you do not want to outlay a fortune on creating the system to grow them in!

 You can literally grow any fruit, vegetable or herb in your aquaponic system.
-Leafy green vegetables in particular grow well in the hydroponic subsystem.
-But you can also raise chinese cabbage, lettuce, spinach, basil, tomatoes, okra, beans, peas, capsicum, kohlrabi, watercress, radishes, strawberries, melons, onions, turnips, parsnips, sweet potato and herbs such as mint, basil, parsley and cilantro.
+Leafy green vegetables, in particular, grow well in the hydroponic subsystem.
+But you can also raise Chinese cabbage, lettuce, spinach, basil, tomatoes, okra, beans, peas, capsicum, kohlrabi, watercress, radishes, strawberries, melons, onions, turnips, parsnips, sweet potato and herbs such as mint, basil, parsley, and cilantro.
 Some people have even been able to grow large fruit trees – but this requires a deeper amount of growing medium than other produce.

-An Aquaponics system consists of a tank, bath or other container which is where the fish live and another container in which the plants grow.
+An aquaponics system consists of a tank, bath or another container which is where the fish live and another container in which the plants grow.
 Water from the fish tank is pumped through the plants feeding and hydrating them and then returns to the fish tank.
 The fish feed the plants and the plants clean the water creating a totally symbiotic relationship that requires little maintenance, little space and compared to “normal” gardening very little water.

 The “growing medium” for the plants varies depending on which aquaponic system you choose to use:

-Now you have found out what Aquaponics is you may be inspired to find out more!
-Look up Aquaponic forums or Aquaponic videos on Youtube – there are plenty to watch – this could be a great way to change your life – grow your own fresh, organic vegetables – improve your diet, lose some weight and get healthy!
+This could be a great way to change your life – grow your own fresh, organic vegetables – improve your diet, lose some weight and get healthy!